kyleanicholson/learn-programming-notes/Reference Notes/Abdul Bhari DSA.md

 - When functions are called, activation records are allocated in the stack.
 The active function is at the topmost layer of the stack.
 - When the function has finished executing its last statement, that function's activation record is removed from the stack.
-- Stack memory behaves like a 'stack' of functions -- it is organized memory'
+- Stack memory behaves like a 'stack' of functions -- it is 'organized memory'

-- Heap refers to unorganized memory.
+- Heap refers to unorganized memory - must be treated like a resource -- when required you use the memory, when not required you must release (free) the memory.
+- Programs cannot directly access heap memory